carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 ``RecordVal``, and
 ``Init``.

-A constant and two helper functions are provided for producing the output file.
-The constant ``MAX_LINE_LEN`` specifies the maximum length of output lines.
-The helper function ``printLine`` prints a horizontal line comment.
-The helper function ``emitSourceFileHeader`` prints the header comment that should be included at the top of every output file.
+The helper function ``emitSourceFileHeader()`` prints the header comment that should be included at the top of every output file.
+A call to it is included in the skeleton backend file ``TableGenBackendSkeleton.cpp``.

 Printing Error Messages
 =======================